In Tracmor, an asset model — or "model" for short — is an identifier that incorporates three other identifiers:

 - Editing model information

 - Adding attachments to a model description

 - Adding custom fields

 Finding the menu options

 All options for creating and editing Models are accessed from the side menu by clicking on Asset.

-Note: If the side menu is not visible, click on the square to the left of Global Search at the top of the screen.
-Clicking on this icon allows you to show and hide the side menu.
+Note: If the side menu is not visible, click on the square to the left of Global Search at the top of the screen to show/hide the side menu.

 Creating one new model

 To add one new model, navigate to Asset>Create Model: